MatrixAINetworkMan/WEEKLY-Q-As/README.md

 2.Can you commit a date for main net token swap?

-3.I was wondering if we could get a progress update on the development of Matrix.
-What are the next milestones to be achieved before the test-net launch and are we still on track to release the test-net in September 2018?

-4.A detailed explanation of the delegate nodes (supernodes): How MATRIX can be more decentralized than EOS?
+3.A detailed explanation of the delegate nodes (supernodes): How MATRIX can be more decentralized than EOS?
 How to choose delegate nodes and achieve consensus?